erikespana/dataviz/templateDiagram/README.md

 # Template Diagrams

-A web services app that generates exploratory tree diagrams of Cascade Server Templates.
+A web services app that generates tree diagrams of Cascade Server Templates.
+Tested on Cascade Server 7.8 & 7.12.4.

 **index.html**